farharsayed/Farha-Sayed/Projects/C/README.md

-# My Projects
+# My Projects in C
-Welcome to my Programming Portfolio!
+Welcome to my C Programming Portfolio!

 ## List of Projects
 The following projects are included in this repo:

+### C Projects
+Focused on systems-level programming and core computer science concepts.

 ### Compiler for JACK Programming Language
-This project contains a compiler implementation for the JACK programming language, as introduced in the Nand2Tetris course.
-It includes lexical analysis, parsing, and code generation to VM code.
+  A multi-stage compiler for the JACK language from the Nand2Tetris course.
+This includes:
+  - **Lexer Files**: Tokenization of source code.
+  - **Parser Files**: Syntactic analysis and AST construction.
+  - **ParserSelfGrader & STSelfGrader**: Test suites and graded exercises for verifying compiler behavior with a range of test cases (e.g., Pong, Square, ComplexArrays).
+  - **Symbol Table**: Semantic analysis components and symbol tracking.

 ### Library System
-A simple C-based system to manage book check-ins, check-outs, and library member information.
-Demonstrates use of structures, file handling, and menu-driven programming.
+  A simple console application for managing book inventories and member data, demonstrating structured programming and file operations.

 ### Tic Tac Toe 3x3 to 10x10
-This is a scalable version of the classic Tic Tac Toe game.
-The program allows the user to choose the size of the board, ranging from 3x3 up to 10x10.
-Implements win condition logic for dynamic grid sizes.
+  Dynamic version of Tic Tac Toe that supports varying board sizes and win conditions.

 ### Water Consumption Monitoring
-A basic application written in C to log and analyze household water usage.
-Users can input daily usage and receive feedback on trends and average consumption.
+  A utility for recording and analyzing household water usage over time, built with basic data tracking and I/O.